The importance of magnification effects in galaxy-galaxy lensing: Discussion conclusions

-In this paper we have assumed that lenses and sources form a flux-limited sample.
-Whereas this assumption may be a realistic one for lens galaxies (e.g., galaxy redshift surveys frequently start from a flux-limited photometric sample), it is less the case for source galaxies.
-Sources in weak lensing studies have rather complicated selection criteria, not merely based on flux, but also size, signal-to-noise ratio and so on.
+In this paper, we assume that lenses and sources form a flux-limited sample.
+While this assumption may be a realistic one for lens galaxies (e.g. galaxy redshift surveys frequently start from a flux-limited photometric sample), it is less the case for source galaxies.
+Sources in weak lensing studies have rather complicated selection criteria, not merely based on flux, but also on size and signal-to-noise ratio, for example.
 Therefore, our quantitative analysis may not apply directly to observational surveys.
-In addition, source galaxies typically enter a weak lensing catalogue with a weight which characterizes the accuracy of the corresponding shear estimate.
-We have ignored any such weighting scheme in our treatment, but it may be relevant, in that the weight of an object is expected to also depend on magnitude and size, and is thus affected by magnification.
+Besides, source galaxies typically enter a weak lensing catalogue with a weight that characterises the accuracy of the corresponding shear estimate.
+We ignored any such weighting scheme in our processing, but it may be relevant, since the weight of an object is also expected to depend on magnitude and size, and is thus affected by magnification.

-Whereas the relative amplitude of the bias caused by magnification is modest in most cases, and probably smaller than the uncertainties from shape noise and sample variance in previous surveys, future surveys like \textit{Euclid} or LSST have such an improved statistical power that magnification effects must be accounted for in the quantitative analysis of GGL.
+While the relative amplitude of the bias caused by magnification is modest in most cases, and probably smaller than the uncertainties from shape noise and sample variance in previous surveys, future surveys like \textit{Euclid} or LSST have such improved statistical power that magnification effects must be accounted for in the quantitative analysis of GGL.